gmccreight/flinklab/README.md

 This repository is designed so that each directory in `app` is a Flink program.
 You can `cd` into one and run `./000_all.sh` to set up the program from scratch and run it.
 All you need as a prerequisite is `docker-compose` and an active docker installation (e.g. [Docker Desktop](https://www.docker.com/products/docker-desktop)).

 For instance, `cd app/quickstart-scala ; ./000_all.sh` will run a word count on a cluster on your local machine and print the result to stdout.
-Within that `quickstart-scala`, project tweak the code in the `override_code_to_copy_into_flinklabqs`, and run the `./000_all.sh` script again to see your changes.
+Within that `quickstart-scala` project, tweak the code in the `override_code_to_copy_into_flinklabqs`, and run the `./000_all.sh` script again to see your changes.

 ## Usage